Menopause and Memory: Debunking the Myths of “Menopausal Fog”

 The Role of Hormones

 The decline in estrogen levels during menopause is often blamed for memory problems.
 Estrogen plays a crucial role in brain function, including memory formation and retrieval.
-When estrogen levels drop, it can affect certain cognitive processes, leading to forgetfulness and difficulty concentrating.
+When estrogen levels drop, it can affect specific cognitive processes, leading to forgetfulness and difficulty concentrating.

 Other Factors Influencing Memory